 Deforestation is being done for a variety of activities.

 - Agriculture has been the biggest reason for deforestation throughout history.
-Since the time this practice started, humans have largely depended on cutting down forests or parts of forests to grow their crops.
+Since the time agriculture started, humans have largely depended on cutting down forests or parts of forests to grow their crops.

-- Increasing population has required us to expand into uninhabited lands.
+- Increasing population has required us to acquire land to live on.
 Forests have been the first victim.
 We have cleared forest land to create spaces for human settlement throughout history (generally coupled with agriculture).
-In recent years, deforestation has been directly proportional to urbanization.
+In recent years, deforestation has been directly proportional to urbanisation.

 - Forest lands have also been cleared to create pastures for cattle and other grazers.
 While this was not a huge activity in the past, in the last century or so the meat industry has grown manifold.
 Many parts of the Amazon forest has been cleared solely to create pastures to feed meat-producing animals.